Local and end deformation theorems for uniform embeddings: Introduction

 See Sections 2 and 5 for the precise definitions of terminologies used in Theorem~\ref{thm_ED_sdr_H}.
 In Section 5 we obtain a more general end deformation theorem for uniform embeddings (Theorem~\ref{thm_ED_sdr}).

+We also study some properties of uniform isotopies from the viewpoint of deformation of uniform homeomorphisms.
+We can interpret (local) contractibility of the group ${\cal H}^u_b(X, d)$ of bounded uniform homeomorphisms of a metric space $(X,d)$ in terms of a continuous selection of {\em uniform} isotopies on $(X,d)$ (Corollary~\ref{cor_LC_uniform isotopy}).
+As a typical example, we discuss basic properties of Alexander isotopies in the $\kappa$-cone $C_\kappa(X, d)$ $(\kappa \leq 0)$ over a compact metric space $(X,d)$.
+First we note that Alexander isotopies only provide a continuous selection of {\em levelwise bounded} isotopies on $C_\kappa(X, d)$, that is, a contraction of ${\cal H}_b(C_\kappa(X, d))$ in the sense of \cite{Ru}.
+So, it is worth investigating the proper subset ${\cal G}$ consisting of $h \in {\cal H}(C_\kappa(X, d))$ such that the Alexander isotopy of $h$ is a uniform isotopy on $C_\kappa(X, d)$.
+It is shown that ${\cal G}$ is a maximal subgroup of ${\cal H}^u_b(C_\kappa(X, d))$ on which Alexander isotopies induce a contraction in the usual sense and that ${\cal G}$ includes the subgroup ${\cal H}_0(C_\kappa(X, d))$ of homeomorphisms asymptotic to $\id$ at $\infty$ (Propositions~\ref{prop_G}, ~\ref{prop_contraction_H_0}).

 This paper is organized as follows.
 Section 2 includes basics on metric spaces and uniform embeddings.
 In Section 3 we study formal behaviour of the property (LD) with respect to restriction, union, ends and uniform equivalence.
 In Sections 4 we discuss some examples of metric manifolds with the property (LD), including metric manifolds with locally geometric group actions (Section 4.1), the ends of Euclidean space, hyperbolic space and cylinders (Section 4.2) and the $\kappa$-cone ends over compact Lipschitz metric manifolds (Section 4.3).
 Section 5 is devoted to a study of basic behaviour of the property (ED) and the proof of Theorems~\ref{thm_ED_sdr_H} and~\ref{thm_ED_sdr}.
-Appendix includes basic results on uniform isotopies, which shed light on notions of local contractibility of groups of uniform homeomorphisms.
-We also discuss Alexander isotopies in $\IR^n$ from this point of view.
+Sections 6 and 7 include results on uniform isotopies and Alexander isotopies.